narasan49/bevy-fluid-sample/README.md

 ## Basic Usage
 1. Add `FluidPlugin` to the app.
 2. Spawn `FluidSettings`, then `FluidSimulationBundle` will be inserted automatically to the entity.
 By querying components bundled with `FluidSimulationBundle` such as `VelocityTextures`, the simulation results can be retreived.

-(See [examples](./examples/) for the detailed implementation!)
+Here is a short example.
+See [examples](./examples/) for the detailed implementation!

 ```rust
 use bevy_eulerian_fluid::{